VerifiedarXiv:2005.1416520 min

 So is the model learning the task, or recognizing one it already saw?

-The paper is honest that it cannot tell.
+The paper cannot tell, and says so.
 Few-shot ability lives on a spectrum from recognizing a task seen in pre-training to adapting to a new one.
 Word-unscrambling and nonsense-word tasks look learned on the spot; translation must have been learned in pre-training.
 Which end a given task sits on is open.

 ?